 23. Lets you keep in touch nature and be part of its conservation

-Not only is the minimalist lifestyle based on the concept of owning less things but it also reduces resource use which eventually helps the environment.
+Not only is the minimalist lifestyle based on the concept of owning fewer things but it also reduces resource use which eventually helps the environment.

 24. Freedom and feeling liberated

 Freedom from stuff is liberating.
 The sense of freedom that comes from minimalism is truly amazing.
-A prime example is the freedom to do what you want with your time.
+A prime example is a freedom to do what you want with your time.

 The passage right to a minimalist lifestyle is getting rid of excess stuff that you don’t need.
 Nonetheless, because you don’t need it does not mean it is not helpful to someone else.
 Donating clothes to the homeless or books to the library is not only a way to get rid of stuff but it is also a way to give to those people who need it most.